Boise State women's basketball at home versus New Mexico on Jan. 17, 2015.

-- Sower spent seven years coaching in the NAIA and NCAA Division II ranks with the College of Idaho and Regis University, respectively.
-She has extensive experience in recruiting, game-day strategies, position coaching, scouting and conditioning.
+PRIOR TO BOISE STATE Sower spent seven years coaching in the NAIA and NCAA Division II ranks with the College of Idaho and Regis University (Colo.), respectively.

 Sower began her coaching career as an assistant under Todd Corman at the College of Idaho in Caldwell, Idaho, when the school reinstated the women's basketball program for the 1995-96 season.
 She spent six seasons (1995-96 to 2000-01) with the Coyotes, helping guide the program to a top-10 national ranking and to the 2000 NAIA National Tournament Elite Eight, as well as, a runner-up finish at the 2001 NAIA National Tournament.
 While she was at the College of Idaho, the Coyotes received three NAIA National Tournament bids in six years and accumulated an overall record of 123-60.

-- Sower, who served as a captain, won team awards for best defense and hustle in her final season as a Bronco.
+BOISE STATE PLAYING CAREER Sower played four years of women's basketball at Boise State, earning All-Big Sky Conference honors as a senior.
+She was also named to the 1994 Big Sky All-Academic Team.
+Sower, who served as a captain, won team awards for best defense and hustle in her final season as a Bronco.
 Sower helped lead Boise State to a top-20 ranking and an appearance in the 1994 NCAA Tournament her senior year.
-Boise State captured the Big Sky Conference regular season crown during Sower's sophomore and senior campaigns.
+Boise State captured the Big Sky Conference regular-season crown during Sower's sophomore and senior campaigns.

-- Sower is a native of Spokane, Wash., where she attended Mead High School.
+PERSONAL Sower is a native of Spokane, Wash., where she attended Mead High School.
 She graduated from Boise State in 1995 with a bachelor of arts degree in psychology.